Jtrinh3/Guild-of-the-Fangs-Documents/docs/downtime documents/GMDowntime.md

 With time and patience, a spellcaster can transfer a spell to a scroll, creating a spell scroll.

 ### Requirements
-Must have the spellcasting or pact magic feature, be proficient in the Arcana Skill, and must have the spell you wish to craft known through that feature.
+The character must have proficiency in the Arcana skill.
+Moreover, the character must have the spell prepared, or it must be among the character’s known spells, in order to scribe a scroll of that spell.

 ### Resources
-You must spend a number of downtime and gp according to the spell level you wish to craft reflected in the table below.
-Spells higher than 7th level are not craftable.
-If the spell requires a consumed component that has a gp cost associated, then you must also pay that cost in addition to any other cost.
+Scribing a spell scroll takes an amount of time and money related to the level of the spell the character wants to scribe, as shown in the Spell Scroll Costs table below.
+In addition, the character must provide any material components required for the casting of the spell.

+If the scribed spell is a cantrip, the version on the scroll works as if the caster were 1st level.

 Spell Level |	Time | Cost
 ----------- | ----------- | -----------